-Level 2: Simple analysis of causation/consequence 3 - 4Answer is presented in a structured account that demonstrates specific knowledge and understanding that is relevant to the question Students may progress from a basic narrative of causation/consequence by showing a simple understanding of sequencing, supporting it with factual knowledge and understanding.
-For example, the League of Nations issued moral condemnation against Italy but was ignored by Mussolini.
-Level 1: Basic analysis of causation/consequence 1-2 Answer is presented as general statements which demonstrates basic knowledge and understanding that is relevant to the question Students identify cause(s)/consequence(s) about the events such as Mussolini invaded Abyssinia.
-Students either submit no evidence or fail to address the question 0

-Question 04 requires students to produce an extended response.
+Students may progress from a simple narrative of causation/consequence with developed sequencing and reasoning supported by a range of accurate factual knowledge and understanding which might be related, for example to an analysis of how/why tension was reduced at one stage in the process.
+For example, the League contributed to peace because it helped to avoid a war breaking out between Sweden and Finland.
+Both countries wanted to claim ownership of the Aaland Islands.
+The League found a compromise that both countries accepted.
+Level 2: Simple analysis of causation/consequence 3-4 Answer is presented in a structured account that demonstrates specific knowledge and understanding that is relevant to the question Students may progress from a basic narrative of causation/consequence by showing a simple understanding of sequencing, supporting it with factual knowledge and understanding.
+For example, the League of Nations created an international court of justice to settle disagreements between countries.
+Every member of the Assembly could vote to choose the judges.
+Level 1: Basic analysis of causation/consequence 1-2 Answer is presented as general statements which demonstrates basic knowledge and understanding that is relevant to the question Students identify cause(s)/consequence(s) about the events such as the League tried to prevent another war by discussing problems.
+The Commission for Refugees helped prisoners of war to return to their homes.
+Students either submit no evidence or fail to address the question 0 Question 04 requires students to produce an extended response.
 Students should demonstrate their ability to construct and develop a sustained line of reasoning which is coherent, relevant, substantiated and logically structured.

-'The payment of reparations was the main reason why Germany objected to the Treaty of Versailles.'
+0 4 'The loss of territory was the main reason why Germans hated the Treaty of Versailles.'
 How far do you agree with this statement?